rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ## Access your Redmine server

 Now that the firewall is open, you can access the service using the public IP address (`EXTERNAL_IP`) of your gateway.
 But first we need to add some DNS entries so that the files in the S3 bucket can be accessed by the users.
-Ideally this configuration should be done on the DNS server, but for the sake of our tutorial we will add entries in our `/etc/hosts`.
+Ideally this configuration should be done on the DNS server, but for the sake of this tutorial we will add entries in our `/etc/hosts`.

 Append the following line into your `/etc/hosts` file.